jgkamat/DoCIF/README.md

 # DoCIF
 Docker Continuous Integration Framework - A framework for easily testing your project with Docker!

-#WARNING: THIS PROJECT IS STILL UNDER HEAVY DEVELOPMENT, MOST FEATURES ARE INCOMPLETE OR NON-FUNCTIONAL.
+#CAUTION: THIS PROJECT IS IN THE TESTING PHASE, MOST FEATURES ARE UNSTABLE OR NON-EXISTENT.
 DO NOT USE THIS IN ANY IMPORTANT ENVIRONMENT UNTIL THE FIRST STABLE VERSION OF DoCIF IS RELEASED.

 DoCIF is a framework making it easy to test your project with Docker.
 You only need to configure DoCIF, and DoCIF will handle building docker images, caching using the docker hub, and github status updates!